 The amount of losses incurred relating to default notices received in prior years represents the actual claim rate and severity associated with those default notices resolved in the current year to the extent it differs from the estimated liability at the prior year-end, as well as a re-estimation of amounts to be ultimately paid on defaults remaining in inventory from the end of the prior year.
 This re-estimation of the claim rate and severity is the result of our review of current trends in default inventory, such as percentages of defaults that have resulted in a claim, the amount of the claims, changes in the relative level of defaults by geography and changes in average loan exposure.
-The \$266.9 million decrease in losses incurred in 2010 related to prior years was primarily related to a decrease in the expected claim rate on the defaults that occurred in prior periods which accounted for approximately \$402 million of the decrease.
+The \$266.9 million decrease in losses incurred in 2010 related to prior years was primarily related to a decrease in the expected claim rate on the defaults that occurred in prior year default inventory, as well as a re-estimation of amounts to be ultimately paid on defaults remaining in inventory from the end of the prior year.
 The decrease in the claim rate is based on the resolution of approximately 55% of the prior year default inventory, as well as a re-estimation of amounts to be ultimately paid on defaults remaining in inventory from the end of the prior year.
 The decrease in the claim rate was due to greater cures experienced during 2010, a portion of which resulted from loan modifications.
-The decrease in the expected claim rate on prior defaults was partially offset by an increase in severity on pool defaults that occurred in prior periods which approximated \$155 million.
-The increase in pool severity was based on the resolution of defaults that occurred in prior periods with higher claim amounts, which in part, were applied to remaining deductibles on certain pool policies.
-The remaining decrease in losses incurred related to prior years of approximately \$20 million related to LAE reserves and reinsurance.
-Of the 250,440 primary defaults in our December 31, 2009 inventory, 109,920 primary defaults, approximately 44%, remained in our default inventory one year later at December 31, 2010.
-These defaults have a higher estimated claim rate when compared to a year ago because our experience is that as a default ages it become more likely to result in a claim payment (see further discussion below).
-Historically, approximately 75% of our default inventory was resolved in one year.
+The decrease in the expected claim rate was based on the resolution of defaults that occurred is 155 million.
+The increase in pool severity was based on the resolution of defaults that occurred in prior periods which approximatel \$155 million related to LAE reserves and reinsurance.
+O f the 250,440 primary defaults in our December 31, 2009 inventory, 109,920 primary defaults, approximately 44%, remained in our default inventory one year later at December 31, 2010.
+These defaults have a higher estimated claim rate when compared to a year ago because our experience is that as a default ages it become more likely to result in a claim

 The \$466.8 million increase in losses incurred in 2009 related to prior years was primarily related to an increase in the claim rate on defaults that occurred in prior periods which accounted for approximately \$337 million of the increase.
 The increase in the claim rate is based on the resolution of approximately 50% of the prior year default inventory, as well as a re-estimation of amounts to be ultimately paid on defaults remaining in inventory from the end of the prior year.
 The increase in the claim rate was likely due to general economic conditions, including the unemployment rate, as well as further decreases in home values which may affect borrower willingness to continue to make mortgage payments.
 The increase in losses incurred in 2009 related to prior years was also due to an increase in severity on defaults that occurred in prior periods which accounted for approximately \$137 million of the increase.
 The increase in severity was related to the weakening of the housing and mortgage markets which resulted in adverse claim sizes.
-The remaining increase in losses incurred related to prior years of approximately \$7 million related to LAE reserves and reinsurance.
-The \$387.1 million increase in losses incurred in 2008 related to prior years was primarily related to the significant increase in severity during the year, as compared to our estimates when originally establishing the reserves at December 31, 2007.
+The remaining increase in losses incurred in 2008 related to prior years was primarily related to the significant increase in severity during the year, as compared to our estimates when originally establishing the reserves at December 31, 2007.